AleksandrRogov/DynamicsWebApi/README.md

 })
 ```

-The following types are described at this moment: `DWA.Types.FetchXmlResponse` and `DWA.Types.MultipleResponse`.
+The following types are described at this moment: `DWA.Types.ReferenceResponse`, `DWA.Types.FetchXmlResponse` and `DWA.Types.MultipleResponse`.

 ##### DWA.Prefer
 `DWA.Prefer` contains various values that can header "Prefer" to be set with.
 Most of the existing operations support such header.
 The following list describes which